 Cactus Themed Prewriting Practice Worksheets

-This creative tracing pack for preschoolers has a variety of different prewriting practice including tracing lines, letters, shapes, and numbers.
-You get to choose which pages will help your preschoolers learn proper pencil grasp the best!
+This pack for preschoolers offers skills practice including tracing lines, letters, shapes, and numbers.
+You get to choose which pages will facilitate proper pencil grasp the best!

 Materials